LTUC/amman-dotnet-401d2/Curriculum/Class02/Resources/UnitTests.md

 1. When your test is in **Red** (it is not passing), the only thing you can do is to make it pass.
 Create some sort of condition within your code to make your test pass.
-This can be as simple as hardcoding a string into the return value if neccesary.
+This can be as simple as hardcoding a string into the return value if necessary.

 2. When your test is **Green** (it is passing), you have 2 options, you can write another passing test, or you can **refactor** the code so that it is more efficient.
 You should only ever refactor while you are in the green.
 Once you write a refactored test that turns red, you must go back to the **red** condition and make the test pass.

-By following these simple rules of TDD, you will find analying and breaking down problems a bit easier because of how you are approaching the problem.
+By following these simple rules of TDD, you will find analyzing and breaking down problems a bit easier because of how you are approaching the problem.

 TDD can be difficult to start out with, but with a bit of practice, it will soon become second nature.